 Initially, it was proposed that GCF is formed due to inflammation in the connective tissue underlying the junctional and sulcular epithelium.
 Due to inflammation, there is an increase in the vascular permeability of the blood vessels resulting in extravascular fluid accumulation.
 This fluid was suggested to be the source of GCF.
 It was also demonstrated in earlier experiments that the permeability of the sulcular epithelium was different from that of other oral epithelia and the former was permeable to systemically administered fluorescein 4.
 It was shown that stimulation of the gingivae by tooth brushing or chewing 3, or intravenous injection of histamine or development of inflammation, markedly increased GCF flow 18.
 Brill et al. did extensive studies on GCF and concluded that it plays an important role in the transportation of antibacterial substances, either of host origin or those introduced into the circulation such as antibiotics and that the stimulation of gingiva was an important factor in the maintenance of gingival health 3-5, 19-23.

-Another hypothesis regarding the formation of GCF was put forward by Pashley (1976) 24 which suggested that the un-stimulated GCF can be simply considered as an interstitial fluid which appears in the gingival crevice as a result of an osmotic gradient.
+Another hypothesis regarding the formation of GCF was put forward by Pashley (1976) 24, who suggested that the un-stimulated GCF can be simply considered as an interstitial fluid which appears in the gingival crevice as a result of an osmotic gradient.
 According to this hypothesis, initial pre-inflammatory fluid in the gingival sulcus was transudate, which gets converted into inflammatory exudate on stimulation.
 This hypothesis was in agreement with the findings put forward by Alfano (1974) 25 who proposed that accumulation of bacterial plaque results in the accumulation of high molecular weight molecules at the basement membrane which creates an osmotic gradient.
 This osmotic gradient induces the flow of interstitial fluid from the connective tissue to the gingival sulcus.
 Further, recent research has shown that the GCF protein concentration in inflamed gingivae had a protein concentration similar to that of serum, suggesting it to be an inflammatory exudate 6, 21, 26.
 Hence, from the present evidence we can conclude that GCF in a healthy gingival sulcus is transudate, having a protein concentration similar to that of interstitial fluid.